0xIsho/Gaze/README.md

 > If tests fail in a clean checkout (non-modified copy) of the repository, please file a bug report!

+## Chat & Support

+Please use the project's issue tracker on GitLab for reporting bugs and submitting feature requests.
+Real-time chat is available on the `#gaze` IRC channel available on the [Libera Chat](https://libera.chat/) network.

 ## Supported Platforms

 | Platform | Support |